Documents seized by the Federal Police indicate that the purchase of the Covaxin vaccine had no guarantee | Covid's CPI

 Documents seized at the Federal Police’s headquarters of Precise Medicine show that the Ministry of Health signed a contract to buy the Covaxin vaccine without the company having any guarantee from the manufacturing laboratory.

-Need Medicines never presented a contract with the Indian laboratory Barath Biotech that produces the Covaxin vaccine, a fundamental document for the Brazilian government to have legal certainty that, when negotiating the purchase with Need, Barath would comply with the agreement.
+Need Medicines never presented a contract with the Indian laboratory Bharat Biotech that produces the Covaxin vaccine, a fundamental document for the Brazilian government to have legal certainty that, when negotiating the purchase with Need, Bharat would comply with the agreement.

 Last Friday, at the request of Covid’s CPI, the Federal Police seized documents at the headquarters of Necessidade.